-Also, if you want to add in a night dive or two, or an extra tank here and there, chances are you’re going to want to step up to a warmer wetsuit, or at least have a hooded vest or warmer socks in the wings, as the days (or weeks) move along.
+Also, if you want to add in a night dive or two, or an extra tank here and there, chances are you’re going to want to step up to a warmer wetsuit.

-Since I’m diving here constantly, come December I’m already in a full 5mm wetsuit and have broken out my heavier hood, socks, and am starting to rotate in Frogskin (similar to Lavacore, but better IMO) or 2mm vests to layer underneath.
+By December, I’m usually trying to stay warm in a full 3mm, but have broken out my warmer dive socks and am starting to rotate in my Frogskin hooded vest (similar to Lavacore, but better IMO) or a 2mm neoprene vest to layer underneath my wetsuit.

-By the time I gear up in February with socks, cozy hood, and my 5mm Henderson thermoprene-pro (which is, btw, the MOST comfortable wetsuit I’ve ever worn in my life) – and sometimes even my battery-powered Thermalution heated tank top!
+By late February, I gear up with thicker socks, a serious 5mm hood, and my 5mm Henderson thermoprene-pro (which is, btw, the MOST comfortable wetsuit I’ve ever worn in my life – read on for more specific product picks), and sometimes even my battery-powered Thermalution heated tank top!

-I sometimes get some light ribbing from folks who’ve just arrived from the snowy lands of the Northern US or Canada.
+Yes, I get some light ribbing from folks who’ve just arrived from the snowy lands of the Northern US or Canada.

 As stated above, that’s totally understandable!